-A rush transcript of a special edition of “This Week with George Stephanopoulos” airing on Sunday, Nov.
+A rush transcript of “This Week with George Stephanopoulos” airing on Sunday, Nov.
 18, 2018 on ABC News is below.
 This copy may not be in its final form and may be updated.
 For previous show transcripts, visit the “This Week” transcript archive.

 ANNOUNCER: This Week with George Stephanopoulos starts right now.

 MARTHA RADDATZ, ABC NEWS CO-ANCHOR: Saudi cover up.

 DONALD TRUMP, PRESIDENT OF THE UNITED STATES: We're talking about a killing.
 So who did it?